lukakldiashvili/lukakldiashvili/README.md

 ### Hi there, I'm Luka - aka [lukakldiashvili][website] 👋

 ## I'm a Student and Game Developer!
-- 🔭 I’m currently working on a personal projects!
+- 🔭 I’m currently working at a small studio and on personal projects!
-- 🌱 I’m currently learning 'Rendering and Networking'
+- 🌱 I’m currently learning 'Networking and new Unity features'
 - 🥅 2020 Goals: Release a game on mobile platform

 ### Connect with me: